George Shevelov: Early life

-George Yurii Shevelov was born Yurii Shneider in Łomża, Poland, then part of the Russian Empire in 1908.
-Some sources however, indicate Kharkiv as his place of birth (his mother incorrectly stated his birthplace in order to escape persecution).
-His family moved to Kharkiv in 1910.
-His father, Vladimir Karlovich Shnaider (Schneider) was a high ranking Russian Imperial Army officer who held the rank of major-general.
+Yuri Schneider was born in Kharkiv, then part of the Russian Empire (now Ukraine) in 1908.
+Some sources state his place of birth as Łomża, Łomża Governorate (then part of the Russian Empire, now Poland), although according to Shevelov, this is because his mother falsified records fearing persecution.
+His father, Vladimir Karlovich Schneider was a high ranking Russian Imperial Army officer who held the rank of major-general.
 His father and mother (Varvara Meder, who originally was of noble birth from an established Moscow family) were both ethnic Germans.
 When Russia declared war on the German Empire in 1914, his father – a fervent Russian monarchist – decided to russify the family name.
-Shnaider chose the Russian equivalent of his surname = Shevelov, and also changed the patronymic “Karlovich” to “Yuryevich”.
-Such changes required a personal petition to the Tsar, and in his case it was personally granted by Nikolai II in 1916.
-During the World War I, Yurii and his mother moved to Kharkiv.
+Schneider chose the Russian equivalent of his surname, Shevelov, and also changed the patronymic “Karlovich” to “Yuryevich”.
+Such changes required a personal petition to the Tsar, and in his case it was personally granted by Nicholas II in 1916.
+During the World War I, Shevelov and his mother moved to Kharkiv.
 At the beginning of 1918, Shevelov's father was missing in action and was presumed killed.

-In Kharkiv, Yurii initially attended the E. Druzhkova Private School, then at 3rd State Boy's Gymnasium, and then continued his education at the Technical School #7 (7-а трудовa школa).
+In Kharkiv, Shevelov initially attended the E. Druzhkova Private School, then the 3rd State Boy's Gymnasium, followed by Technical School #7 (7-а трудовa школa).